Ifri Oudadane: Environment

-Early neolithic (8-5k BP)
+Early Neolithic (8-5k BP)

-The early neolithic occupation of Ifri Oudadane is represented by a 1.5 meter thick deposit.
-This time period of the site can be subdivided into three distinct layers, early neolithic A, B, and C.
+The early Neolithic occupation of Ifri Oudadane is represented by a 1.5 meter (4.9 ft) thick deposit.
+This time period of the site can be subdivided into three distinct layers, early Neolithic A, B, and C.

 Environment

-Early neolithic pollen analysis shows a significant decrease in arboreal species, as compared to the epipaleolithic, down to somewhere between about 30% and 19%.
+Early Neolithic pollen analysis shows a significant decrease in arboreal species, as compared to the epipaleolithic, down to somewhere between about 30% and 19%.
 The shrubs from the epipaleolithic tend to stay the same, while others increased; notably species in the Aster, Boraginacae, and Chichorioideae varieties.
 An increase of pollen from the family Poaceae is also present, implying a grassier environment.
 Throughout the three sub periods of the early neolithic, a general increase in the use of the species Pistacia and Juniperus for firewood, and shifting away from hardwood.

-Early neolithic A (ENA)
+Early Neolithic A (ENA)

 ENA deposits are only found in the northeast corner of the site, consisting of charcoal and ash layers.
 The ENA deposit marks the first occurrence of pottery in the rock shelter.
 This pottery is decorated with impressed marks.
 More importantly than that pottery though was the discovery of a domesticated lentil dating back to 7.327±81 BP.
 Tools found in the ENA layer include large notched stone blades and bone needles/awls.
 In 2010, flotation analysis found evidence of not only various cereals, lentils, and legumes but also that of wild boar and domesticated sheep and goats.

-Early neolithic B (ENB)
+Early Neolithic B (ENB)

 Compared to the ENA, the ENB phase is very similar.
 The main change is stylistic differences on pottery.
 Cardium style pottery is still the main type.
 Use of comb impressions in pottery begin to appear.
 The bone industry became more specified, containing needles, spatulas, and even a ring.
 Further widening of species of plant remains is evident during the ENB, including barley, peas, and wheat.
 Herbivore coprolites were also found in the soil as evidence of the penning of animals in the shelter.
 This layer is considered to be the main occupation phase of the site.

-Early neolithic C (ENC)
+Early Neolithic C (ENC)

 The ENC is the final and most thin layer of the stratigraphy.
 It contains very few artifacts.
 Dating on these artifacts have produced a date range of around 6.6 to 6.4 KBP.
 This is potentially a sign of the rock shelter falling out of use and perhaps becoming a seasonal shelter instead of a full-time location.
 It is thought that a general trend of climatic and environmental degradation brought forth the end of human occupation at Ifri Oudadane and many sites within Northern Africa.